|Click here for the News & Notes archive.

 BIBLE INFORMATION CLASS

-Begins Sunday, June 4 – Take this opportunity to introduce a friend to the basic teachings of the Bible.
+New Class Begins Sunday, September 17 – Take this opportunity to introduce a friend to the basic teachings of the Bible.
 Come and enjoy a wonderful opportunity to refresh your own spiritual knowledge.
 Those who complete the Bible Information Class will know more about the Bible than 95% of Americans – what an opportunity to grow in faith and knowledge!
 This course provides a general overview of the Bible, touches upon every major Christian doctrine, and supplies a solid understanding of what we confess and believe as a confessional Lutheran Church.
 Since it provides the foundation for a deeper relationship with God, we encourage both members and non-members to attend.
-To register for the class, please contact Ginny in the church office here or at 414-258-7831.
+To register for the class, please contact the church office here or at 414-258-7831.

 ROOTED & MOWING – MANY HANDS MAKE LIGHT WORK